Social Media Defined

 Updates Happen Frequently

 Technology moves fast.
 Updates to policies, social media platforms, and how we interact with each other online is constantly in flux.
-That means that people managing social media accounts on behalf of Daemen College must remain diligent in staying up to date with the latest trends, policies, and best practices.
+That means that people managing social media accounts on behalf of Daemen University must remain diligent in staying up to date with the latest trends, policies, and best practices.